-Purchasing comprehensive car insurance through Heritage will not only cover you for your legal liability to pay compensation for damage to other people’s property for up to $20 million, but will also provide you with cover for your legal liability cover when using a substitute vehicle.
+Purchasing Comprehensive Motor Insurance through Heritage will not only cover you for your legal liability to pay compensation for damage to other people’s property for up to $20 million, but will also provide you with cover for your legal liability cover when using a substitute vehicle.

-Some other benefits if you purchase comprehensive car insurance through Heritage include a rental car following theft of your vehicle and cover for a trailer or caravan that is attached to your vehicle.
-Policy limits apply.
+Some other benefits if you purchase Comprehensive Motor Insurance through Heritage include a rental car for up to 30 days (maximum $100 per day) following the theft of your vehicle and cover for your trailer or caravan that is attached to your vehicle.
+Policy limits apply .

 While comprehensive car insurance is not compulsory, it may help to provide you with peace of mind.
 Be sure to check the car insurance options available through Heritage and consider the Product Disclosure Statement before making a decision.